Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 Finbuckle.MultiTenant supports several "out-of-the-box" strategies for resolving the tenant.
 Custom strategies can be created by implementing `IMultiTenantStrategy` or using `DelegateStrategy`.
 Internally strategies are registered as singleton services.

+Multiple strategies can be registered after `AddMultiTenant` as described invidually below.
+Each strategy will be tried in the order configured until a non-null identifier is returned.
+The remaining strategies are skipped.
+Due to limitations the ASP.NET Core dependency injection containers only a single instance of each strategy type can be registered, i.e. `WithDelegateStrategy(...).WithDelegateStrategy(...)` will throw an exception on startup.
+A decent workaround is to define various types from `DelegateStrategy` or similar and register the derived types in the desired order.

 The `Strategy` property on the `StrategyInfo` member of `MultiTenantContext` instance returned by `HttpContext.GetMultiTenantContext()` returns the actual strategy used to resolve the tenant information for the current context.

 ## IMultiTenantStrategy and Custom Strategies